Regularity of weak minimizers of the K-energy and applications to properness and K-stability: K-polystability as a consequence of properness

 \section{K-polystability as a consequence of properness}

-As mentioned in the introduction, in our proof of Theorem \ref{thm: Kpolystable} we use a geometric reasoning involving geodesic rays.
-But G. Tian has informed us that the original ideas from \cite{t2} can also be generalized to the case when $G$ is non-trivial and the central fiber of a test configuration is non-normal (by establishing a variant of the crucial ``$C^0$-estimate" \eqref{eq: normality_est} via a Moser iteration argument).
+As mentioned in the introduction, in our proof of Theorem \ref{thm: Kpolystable} we will use a geometric reasoning involving geodesic rays.
+G. Tian has informed us that the original ideas from \cite{t2} can also be generalized to the case when $G$ is non-trivial and the central fiber of a test configuration is non-normal ( via a Moser iteration argument).

+Before getting into exact details, first we outline our argument.
+In case a csck metric exists, from Theorem \ref{thm: DRthm} it trivially follows that $\Kenergy$ is bounded from below, hence $(X,\omega)$ is K-semistable.
+To prove K-stability, one has to show that test configurations $(\mathcal X,\mathcal L,\pi,\rho)$ with zero Donaldson-Futaki invariant $(DF(\mathcal X,\mathcal L)=0)$ are product test-configurations induced by a holomorphic vector field of $(X,L)$.
+By an estimate of the first named author (recalled \eqref{eq: geodtestconf_ineq}) and properness of the K-energy, we obtain that for test configurations satisfying $DF(\mathcal X,\mathcal L)=0$, the associated Phong-Sturm ray $t \to \phi_t$ satisfies a vital estimate when composed with $J_\omega$ (see \eqref{eq: J_0_geod_est}).
+Using this estimate we show that $t \to \phi_t$ is induced by the action of a Hamilton vector field of $X$ (Lemma \ref{lem: JG_bounded_ray}).
+Lastly, by a result of the first author (recalled in Proposition \ref{prop: Berman_prop}) it follows that $(\mathcal X,\mathcal L,\pi,\rho)$ is induced by a vector field of $(X,L)$.